-Earlier in his career, Mr. Corsell served in the Central Intelligence Agency and with the U.S. Department of State in Havana, Cuba.
+Earlier in his career, Mr. Corsell served with the Central Intelligence Agency and with the U.S. Department of State in Havana, Cuba.
 He holds a BSFS degree from the Edmund A. Walsh School of Foreign Service at Georgetown University.

-Mr. Donohue is the President and Founder of Adelphi Capital.
+Thomas J. Donohue, Jr. is the President and Founder of Adelphi Capital.
 Over the past two decades Mr. Donohue has built Adelphi’s merchant banking practice through principal investments and advisory activities across the across several industry sectors where the firm has developed deep expertise, including: transportation, telecommunications and technology, financial services, infrastructure, and national security.